gabe-lee/SimpleStrokeFontFormat/README.md

 | Record List    | +8     | `[]EmpRecord`                   | (see type)     | An array of employee records stored in sorted order according to their employee id |

 ##### Notes:
-- The 'Offest' column describes the byte offset *from the start of the structure*, NOT from the start of the file (With the exception of the [`SimpleStrokeFont`](#simplestrokefont) structure, which IS the font file itself).
+- The 'Offest' column describes the byte offset *from the start of the structure*, NOT from the start of the file (With the exception of the [`SimpleShapeFont`](#simpleshapefont) structure, which IS the font file itself).
 - 'File Alignment' refers to the byte alignment the structure is guaranteed to be stored at *relative to file start*.
 This means that as long as you load the file data into a buffer that is aligned to this alignment or greater, a pointer to the structure's byte offset can be directly interpreted as a pointer to a matching data type in the programing language of your choice (dependant on programming language capabilities)

 #### Enumeration types